xu-chiheng/Note/Tool/_patch/gnupg/README.txt

 This affect the function gnupg_bindir() and gnupg_libexecdir().

 no-warning-development-version.patch
-Remove a warning
+Remove warning about development version.

 cygwin-no-warning-permissons.patch
-Remove a warning
+Remove warning about permission on Cygwin.

 version-no-beta.patch
-Remove beta in version string.
+Remove "beta" in version string.